AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Work on It, Done, or Start Task button</p> </td>
-   <td> <p>If the task is assigned to you, you can click the Work on It <span>or Start Task</span> button to indicate that you are now working on the task, or the Done button to indicate that you completed the task.</p> <p><span>For information about replacing the Work On It button with a Start Task button, see <a href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md" class="MCXref xref">Replace the Work On It button with a Start button</a></span>.</p> </td>
+   <td> <p>If the task is assigned to you, you can click the Work on It <span>or Start Task</span> button to indicate that you are now working on the task, or the [!UICONTROL Done] button to indicate that you completed the task.</p> <p><span>For information about replacing the Work On It button with a Start Task button, see <a href="../../people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md" class="MCXref xref">Replace the Work On It button with a Start button</a></span>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Planned Completion Date</td>